USUSDW/sp22-discord-bot/README.md

 <hr/>

 ## Choose A License
 It's always a good idea to put a `LICENSE.txt` file in any publically available project.
 Various licenses exist for various purposes.
 This project chose to use the Apache 2.0 license.
-This can be found in [this repositories' `LICENSE.txt` file](LICENSE.txt).
+More information can be found on this license at [TLDR Legal](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) and the [Apache 2.0 license official site](https://www.apache.org/licenses/LICENSE-2.0).
+[This repositories' license can be found in the `LICENSE.txt` file](LICENSE.txt).

 # Setup Our Discord Client In `main.py`